cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/examples/basic/openstack_basics.md

 `13`.
 Click **Deploy**.

-The blueprint should appear in the deployment list under the name you provided.
+The newly created deployment should appear in the deployment list under the name you provided.

 `14`.
 Go to Deployments and press on your deployment, then press **Execute workflow->Default workflows->Install**